Can you really convert your opinion into cash with Thinkopinion.com as it promises?

-As mentioned, it is a fairly new platform but according to them, they have already paid out more than $40,000 and has a total of 50,000+ offers on their site.
+As mentioned, it is a fairly new platform but according to the the site itself, they have already paid out more than $100,000 and has a total of 50,000+ offers on their site.

 So let’s go over every option you have to earn on ThinkOpinion one-by-one so you can see how good each of these options are.